shawnjbyers/inline-python/README.md

 This repository contains nothing but bad hacks.

 ## How to Use
-From a bash prompt, run the following:
+From bash or zsh, run the following:
 ```
 $ . ./inline-python
 $ ilpython print("hello world")